 9. Book or Concert Tours

 You might be a rock band that wants to do a major tour but can’t afford it.
 Or an author who wants to tour the country to promote your new book.
-Burchard recruited enough sponsors to pay for a 41-city tour to promote his book, Life’s Golden Ticket.
+Some authors have recruited corporate sponsors to pay for their book tours.

 Now that you know just some of the possibilities, learn other techniques for recruiting sponsors and partners.
-Attend the free teleseminar at 2 and 7 p.m. on Thursday, April 9.
-Brendon will explain how to use the template he has created for recruiting corporate sponsors.
+Attend the free web class at 2 and 7 p.m. on Thursday, Nov.
+10. Register here.